 Location: Gaithersburg, MD

 A previous contractor replaced the water diverter flashing that was installed around the perimeter of the train station and the back side of the museum.
-The newly installed water diverter was installed incorrectly causing leaks which damaged the tongue and groove soffit.
+Unfortunately, the water diverter was installed incorrectly, causing leaks which damaged the tongue and groove soffit.